The ICRC in Japan

-Disaster relief is well-known in Japan, humanitarian assistance during conflict and violence less so.
-The ICRC is raising interest by facilitating media coverage of its operations, holding symposia, workshops and discussions on humanitarian topics and providing input to think tanks.
-Subjects include crisis management, staff security, human security, protection and international humanitarian law.
+Disaster relief is well known in Japan but humanitarian assistance during conflict and violence is not.
+The ICRC is raising interest by facilitating media coverage of its operations; holding symposia, workshops and discussions on humanitarian topics; and providing input to think tanks.
+Subjects include crisis management, staff security, human security, protection and international humanitarian law (IHL).

 Fostering relationships with key ministries

-The ICRC works with the Ministry of Defence on such issues as the interpretation and implementation of humanitarian law regarding prisoners of war, peacekeeping operations and humanitarian assistance.
-Support has taken the form of briefings, simulations and seminars.
-The ICRC also sponsors the participation of Japanese military officers in IHL events.
+The ICRC also works with the Ministry of Defense on interpreting and implementing humanitarian law regarding prisoners of war, peacekeeping operations and humanitarian assistance.
+The two bodies jointly organize high-level dialogue, briefings, simulations and seminars.
+Moreover, the ICRC sponsors Japanese military officers to participate in IHL events.

 Recruiting more Japanese delegates

-As of November 2012, 13 Japanese staff were working with the ICRC around the world.
-The ICRC is aiming to increase their number through recruitment seminars, cooperation with MoFA, presentations to universities, participation in recruitment fairs and online advertisements.
-The ICRC mission in Tokyo conducts pre-selection interviews in Japan before referring candidates to ICRC HQ in Geneva.
+As of mid-December 2013, 19 Japanese staff were working with the ICRC around the world.
+The ICRC maintains its efforts to increase the number of Japanese delegates through recruitment seminars, cooperation with MoFA, presentations to universities, participation in recruitment fairs and online advertisements.
+ICRC-Tokyo conducts preselection interviews in Japan before referring candidates to ICRC HQ in Geneva.

 Working with the JRCS